 We currently offer two Yoga & Meditation classes in our schedule.
 A day time Beginner level class (for new students) and an evening Improver level class (usually for students with a minimum of nine months practice).
 Both classes combine posture work, breath practices and meditations from the yoga tradition appropriate to the level of the class.
 For those unused to sitting on the floor there is the option to use a chair.

-Hatha Yoga – Hatha Yoga draws from a variety of different teachings.
+Hatha Yoga Beginners – Hatha Yoga draws from a variety of different teachings.
 Each teacher is influenced by their training, teachers and own interests.
-As such their practice tends to be more eclectic and individual than our Satyananda and Iyengar classes.
-A beginners level class, there is a balance of posture work – to extend, open and strengthen the body – and breath practice.
-Classes end with a period of guided relaxation.
+As such their practice tends to be more eclectic and individual than our Satyananda Yoga classes.
+A beginner level class, you will be introduced to yoga through a balance of posture work – to extend, open and strengthen the body – breath practice (pranayama) and guided relaxation.

-A gentler type of practice than our previous Hatha Flow class, this class is designed to bring mobility and build strength in a way that is accessible to all.
-Taught by Yvette Mayo, you will be encouraged to explore what’s possible for you, deepening your understanding of your own body and improving your health and wellbeing.
+A little more challenging that our Satyananda Beginner classes, this class will improve your mobility and build strength in a way that is accessible to all.
+Taught by Jenny Pickett, you will be encouraged to explore what’s possible for you, deepening your understanding of your own body and improving your sense of health and wellbeing.

 Restorative Yoga – Based around the teachings of B.K.S Iyengar, Restorative Yoga is intended to promote healing and deep relaxation.
 During the class you will be guided in to a handful of postures, each held for some time.
 Using props – belts, blankets, cushions and bolsters – to create a comfortable position, you will be encouraged to focus on breathing deeply, releasing physical tension, promoting deep relaxation and finding a sense of inner stillness.
 The class includes mindful awareness and simple meditation practice allowing you to go deep within and work on the mental patterns that cause stress and tension.

 A calmer, more introverting practice this class is a lovely way to wind down after a busy week.
 Taught by Regina Padma Rinchen, Restorative Yoga includes light twists, seated forward bends and gentle backbends held for five minutes or more.
 The class is suitable for anyone with a little yoga experience.
-Check our class schedule for this monthly class on a Friday evening.
+Check our class schedule for this monthly Friday evening class.

 Which style of yoga should I try?
 No one style of yoga is better than another.
 Each brings something different, which means you can try different styles until you find one that’s right for you.
 As you become more experienced you may find what you want from yoga changes or you just want to try something else.
 While each style will have a different emphasis, our classes include the same fundamental elements, allowing you to switch between the different classes as and when you want.
 If you’d like more information please contact us.